 Russ: [00:09:30] Zoisa listening to Julia there, how important is it to hear that kind of endorsement from someone so influential in the area of sustainability?

 Zoisa: [00:09:39] Look, it's really great.
-It's amazing to hear, and also, I think the sheer understanding of the way the electricity system works actually, as well.
-And actually, if a product like Fan Club is really bringing home to people, that there are cheaper times to use energy in the day than not, and it's also allowing that ability to for people to make that independent choice, it makes it feel like we're delivering on one of the reasons why we created Octopus in the first place, which was all around democratising energy, so making it cheaper and easier to use for everybody.
+It's amazing to hear, And actually, if a product like Fan Club is really bringing home to people, that there are cheaper times to use energy in the day than not, and it's also allowing that ability to for people to make that independent choice, it makes it feel like we're delivering on one of the reasons why we created Octopus in the first place, which was all around democratising energy, so making it cheaper and easier to use for everybody.
 So, it's really great to hear that.

 Russ: [00:10:14] OK.
 I want to come back to that independent research that I mentioned just before.
 You know, we heard that clip from Julia.
 Now, you carried this out among 2000 UK energy bill payers.
 What was the key finding from that study?